Pergih/Pergih/README.md

 # About Me
-I am currently studying Computer Science at University of Minho.
+I'm a Computer Science student passionate about data, algorithms, and building cool projects!

 # Tech Stack
 ### Programming Languages